virtual-labs/exp-dev-reference/best-practices/README.md

    11. Do not include styles in html as inline or internal css instead use external stylesheets for each feature to make the html and css clean and maintainable.
+   12. Prefer SASS(scss) over CSS for properly nested, easy to read code.
-   12. Insert external JavaScript files at the bottom of the body tag and external Style Sheets in the head tag for for better performance
+   13. Insert non-essential external JavaScript files at the bottom of the body tag and essential external Javascript and external Style Sheets in the head tag for for better performance
-   13. Order the external files in a correct order to avoid errors
+   14. Order the external files in a correct order to avoid errors
-   14. Do not include a direct server link of a external frameworks like(Jquery, D3 etc.,).
-Download and include it.
-   15. Do not use deprecated html tags (center etc.,)
-   16. Do not use break tags for spacing
+   15. Evaluate performance of CDNs for common libraries like Bootstrap, JQuery etc. Sometimes downloading them and linking from your own server is faster because many CDNs do not have servers in India.
+   16. Strictly use HTML5 tags.
+With HTML5, html has moved to completely being a markup for explaining the structure of a document(semantic markup vs presentational markup).
+CSS is used for styling.
+All HTML tags used for styling are 'not recommended' in HTML5
+   17. Do not use <br> for vertical spacing.
+Use css classes to add padding/margin instead.
+Use <br> to show logical separation in content, when required
-   17. Do not use special characters ("<", "=" etc.,)
+   18. Do not use special characters ("<", "=" etc.,)
-   18. Do not use line breaks with html tags
+   19. Do not use HTML elements like <b>, <i> etc, instead use the tags which carry some semantics with them, e.g. <em>, <strong>, <mark>, <cite>, <dfn> etc

 ### CSS Coding Standards
    1. Use two spaces for indentation in all CSS documents